HydraPipeline

 Audit log /root/.hydraguard/audit.log

-Service systemctl status hydraguard
+Service (API) systemctl status hydraguard

 Logs journalctl -u hydraguard -f